Special Thank You to Kumeido

 MendoTaiko is all about the community and having fun with taiko drumming.
 We met at the Exadon class in fall 2023 and have been drumming monthly since then.
 The Exadon is the Japanese taiko program to promote health as well as community building through drumming together.
-Our group has evolved from it.
+Our group has evolved from the program.
 Actually, we are the FIRST Exadon group in the US.
-Our wonderful facilitator, Masumi O’Brien, gave us the joy of taiko, and we are totally hooked!
+Our wonderful facilitator (word she prefers), Masumi O’Brien, gave us the joy of taiko, and we are totally hooked!
 Thank you, Masumi!

 Getting taiko is the biggest challenge for many taiko groups in the US.
 We are very fortunate for that since MSCA generously let us borrow taiko (18 sets) gifted by their sister city, Omachi-Miasa.
 We treasure the taiko every time we play, and we cherish the friendship with a small mountain village of Miasa, Nagano.
 Without you, MendoTaiko cannot exist.